Adamishere/WFH_COV19/README.md

 This question arises due to the idea that you potentially have a longer time out of the office if your WFH day is on a Friday or Monday, results in 3 full days out of the office.
 This longer period out of the office maybe give an employee more time to develop symptoms outside of work.

-The results of the simulation suggest that there is no significant difference in time in the office between days:
+In the analysis below, we perform pair-wise t-tests across mean time in the office while sick for each work from home day.
+The results of the simulation suggest that there is no significant difference in time in the office while sick between days:

     Pairwise comparisons using t tests with pooled SD M    Tu    W    Th   F